New Minimum Salary Rules – Never Mind!

 Here are a few things you can do to avoid problems:

-• Understand the new DOL salary minimum rules and how they impact your organization.
+• Understand DOL salary minimum rules and how they impact your organization.

 • Communicate with employees.